verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

           value: "true"
 ```

-Example of setting both NGINX and Istio to have a PRIVATE load balancer IP address:
+Example of setting both NGINX and Istio to have a private load balancer IP address:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1